-The final decision on awarding an Assistantship rests with the Office of Graduate Education (by the Associate VP of Graduate Education).
-The appointment to a Teaching Assistantship will be by contract offered by the Office of Graduate Education to the nominated individual.
+Normally, students applying for admission are considered for Teaching Assistantships at the same time, if they so desire.
+The final decision on awarding an Assistantship rests with the Associate Vice President for Graduate Education.
+The appointment to a Teaching Assistantship will be by contract offered by the Associate Vice President for Graduate Education to the nominated individual.